-Bariatric surgery is not for everyone who is overweight or even obese.
-Before you can qualify for surgical weight loss, you must have health conditions that are related to your obesity.
-For example, you must also have been diagnosed with sleep apnea, heart disease, diabetes, or high blood pressure.
+Bariatric surgery isn’t for everyone who is overweight or even obese.
+Before you can qualify for surgical weight loss, you must have health conditions related to your obesity.
+For example, you must also have been diagnosed with sleep apnea, heart disease, type 2 diabetes, or high blood pressure.
+Many insurances also require certain steps are completed and that you are over a certain weight before you quality for this surgery.

 Path to improved health

-Other common weight-loss surgeries work by reducing the amount of food your body can absorb.
+Other common weight-loss surgeries work by reducing the amount of food you can eat and your body can absorb.

-If you are interested in weight-loss surgery, to talk to your doctor.
-He or she can explain the different procedures, decide if you are a good candidate for surgery, and decide on which surgery would be the best option for you.
+If you’re interested in weight-loss surgery, talk to your doctor.
+He or she can decide if you’re a good candidate for surgery.
+If you are, your doctor can explain the different procedures and decide which surgery would be best for you.

-Your doctor will also want you to get out of bed and moving around the day after your surgery.
+- Movement.
+Your doctor will want you to get out of bed and move around the day after your surgery.
 Walking and doing leg exercises will help you avoid developing blood clots in your legs.
 Try not to stay in bed for long periods of time.
-You should be able to resume your normal daily activities about a day after surgery.
-It will take a few weeks before you’ll be able to resume exercise or any type of strenuous activity.
-Your doctor will tell you when you’ll be able to resume those types of activities.
+You should be able to resume your normal daily activities a day after surgery.
+However, it will take a few weeks before you’ll be able to resume exercise or any type of strenuous activity.
+Your doctor will tell you when you can begin these activities.

-After your surgery, you’ll have frequent appointments with your doctor.
-You will see your doctor every 4 to 6 weeks during the first several months after surgery.
-This is the time when you will be losing weight rapidly, so your doctor will want to monitor your progress and make sure that you are doing well.
-After your weight loss slows, you will see your doctor every 6 to 12 months.
-At these appointments, you’ll discuss your diet and exercise plans and the doctor will record your progress.
-You may also have blood tests done.
+- Appointments.
+You’ll have frequent follow-up appointments with your doctor.
+These likely will be every 4 to 6 weeks during the first several months after surgery.
+This is when you will be losing weight quickly, so your doctor will want to monitor your progress and make sure you’re doing well.
+Take this time to ask questions.
+Be honest about how often you’re going to the bathroom (probably a lot more often).
+Also tell your doctor how you’re feeling.
+It’s common to have mixed feelings about your weight loss.
+Some people may even feel depressed.
+Discuss this with your doctor.
+After your weight loss slows, you will see likely your doctor every 6 to 12 months.
+At these appointments, you’ll discuss your diet and exercise plans.
+Continue to share your feelings.
+Your doctor may order blood tests at these appointments.

-- Increase your current physical activity by adding 10 minutes a day, or increase the intensity from low to moderate.
+- Increase your current physical activity by adding 10 minutes a day, or by increasing the intensity from low to moderate.
 Limit time spent online, watching TV, and playing video games to less than two hours total per day.

 - Take the stairs instead of the elevator.

-- Park at the far end of the parking lot and walk to your destination, rather than parking as close as possible.
+- Park at the far end of the parking lot and walk to your destination.
 You can also get off the bus one stop earlier and walk the rest of the way.

 - Do more household chores (such as dusting, vacuuming, or weeding).